iakat/stars/README.md

 - [cracker0dks/Accelerator](https://github.com/cracker0dks/Accelerator) - Online Conference and Collaboration Tool
 - [D3vl0per/Twitch-watcher](https://github.com/D3vl0per/Twitch-watcher) - Automatic watching the twitch to get Valorant drop
 - [abhijithvijayan/stargazed](https://github.com/abhijithvijayan/stargazed) - 📋 Creating your own Awesome List of GitHub stars!
-- [breck7/scroll](https://github.com/breck7/scroll) - Tools for thought.
-A language for bloggers.
-This repo contains the language and a static site generator command line app.
+- [breck7/scroll](https://github.com/breck7/scroll) - Scroll is a language for scientists of all ages.
+Scroll includes a command line app that builds static blogs, websites, CSVs, text files, and more.
 - [fanfare/googleimagesrestored](https://github.com/fanfare/googleimagesrestored) - This extension attempts to make Google Images look and feel like it did before they changed everything on August 6th, 2019.
 - [typicode/hotel](https://github.com/typicode/hotel) - 🏩 A simple process manager for developers.
 Start apps from your browser and access them using local domains
 - [ssb-junkyard/ssb-minimal-pub-server](https://github.com/ssb-junkyard/ssb-minimal-pub-server) - A minimal version of ssb-server aimed at pubs